-The Company believes that the Plan currently is designed and is being operated in compliance with the applicable requirements of the Puerto Rico Internal Revenue Code of 1994, as amended, and the trust established there under will be entitled to exemption from local income taxes.
-During 2010 and 2009 certain operational errors were identified that either have been corrected or are being researched and will be corrected as necessary.
+The Internal Revenue Service, the primary tax oversight body of the Plan, generally has the ability to examine the Plan activity for up to three prior years.
+On January 22, 2009, the Company received a favorable determination letter from the Internal Revenue Service with respect to the qualification of the Plan dated January 31, 2007.
+During 2010, the Internal Revenue Service finalized their examination of the Plan for the years ended December 31, 2005, 2006, and 2007 without identifying matters that significantly affected the fund reporting or tax status of the Plan.
+The Company believes that the Plan currently is designed and is being operated in compliance with the applicable requirements of the Internal Revenue Code.
+During 2010 and 2009, certain operational errors were identified that either have been corrected or are being researched and will be corrected as necessary.
 These items, both individually and in the aggregate, are not significant to the Plan's net assets and financial condition as of and for the years ended December 31, 2010 and 2009.

-Accounting principles generally accepted in the United States of America require plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination.
+Accounting principles generally accepted in the United States of America require plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
 The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2010, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.